Vaccination campaign picks up speed around the world

 Aspects of Britain’s vaccination plans have also spurred controversy.

 Both of the vaccines it is using require two shots, and Pfizer has recommended that the second dose be given within 21 days.
-But British health authorities want to give the first dose to as many people as possible right away, rather than setting aside vaccine to ensure people get their second shot on time.
-The plan requires stretching out the time between the doses from 21 days to within 12 weeks.
+But British health authorities want to give the first dose to as many people as possible right away, rather than holding vaccine in reserve to ensure recipients get their second shot on time.
+The plan requires stretching out the time between doses to as much as 12 weeks.

 While two doses are required to fully protect against COVID-19, one dose offers a high level of protection.